-Many local families compete for a title of the best Soparnik.
+Many local families compete for the title of the best Soparnik.
 This competition gives any visitor a chance to taste a real homemade Soparnik.
 If you are anywhere around at the end of July, make sure you make it to Dugi Rat to try this traditional Dalmatian dish.

 I don't really know the origins of stuffed peppers recipe (punjene paprike in Croatian), but this dish is extremely popular in Croatia during the summer.
 Bell peppers are basically stuffed with minced meat, rice, and spices, and cooked with tomato sauce.

 Stuffed peppers are consumed all over Croatia, the only thing that will differ among different regions, is the choice of minced meat used in a recipe.
 While in Dalmatia, the meat will mainly be baby beef, in Slavonija, minced meat will mostly contain pork meat.
 Stuffed peppers are usually served with mashed potatoes.
-We've had really tasty stuffed peppers in the restaurant Orca in Rovinj.

 As popular as stuffed peppers are in Croatia during the summer, as popular is sarma (stuffed sauerkraut) in Croatia during the winter.
-The stuffing is basically the same for both dishes, minced meat and rice with spices, but with sarma, stuffing is wrapped in a sauerkraut instead of bell peppers.
+The stuffing is basically the same for both dishes, minced meat and rice with spices, but with sarma, stuffing is wrapped in sauerkraut instead of bell peppers.
 Another yummy dish for cold winter days.

-Oily fish from Adriatic represent an essence of Dalmatian and Istrian diet.
+Oily fish from Adriatic represents an essence of Dalmatian and Istrian diet.
 Sardines, mackerels, anchovies, Mediterranean sand smelt, tuna, and bonito are all equally popular.
 They are served in many restaurants along the coast as well as consumed a lot at Croatian homes.
 I absolutely love oily fish, and I am always happy to find it on the menus.